5e3/CompoundFs/README.md

 evicted some `DirtyRead` pages to temporary new locations.
 These pages are not needed anymore after commit.

 1. Aquire eXclusive File Lock.
-2. Collect all free pages including the `DirtyRead` pages from `CacheManager` and mark them as free in `FreeStore`.
+2. Collect all free pages including the evicted `DirtyRead` pages from `CacheManager` and mark them as free in `FreeStore`.
 3. Close the `FreeStore`.
 From now on new pages are allocated by growing the file.
 4. FSize = current file size.
 2. Write all `New` pages.